Runn-Fast/blog/hasura/draft.md

 Our app continues to fetch all the data on page load, but the request completes at a much faster time, even for our largest customers.

-We no longer need to maintain our own GraphQL resolvers and mutations.
+We no longer need to build and maintain a server for resolving GraphQL queries and mutations.

 We are making use of Hasura's mutations when possible, to insert, update and delete rows.